How to build swim strength and stay injury free

 Investing time in functional strength and conditioning will help prevent frustrating injuries, and also lay stronger foundations for efficient stroke mechanics and enhanced performance.

-Common swim injuries of the shoulders and lower back can be simply prevented by strengthening your shoulder rotator cuff muscles, maintaining a range of movement, particularly in the thoracic spine, shoulders and chest, and by strengthening deep core and rotational trunk muscles.
+Common swim injuries of the shoulders, like swimmer's shoulder, and lower back can be simply prevented by strengthening your shoulder rotator cuff muscles, maintaining a range of movement, particularly in the thoracic spine, shoulders and chest, and by strengthening deep core and rotational trunk muscles.
 By developing your upper-body functional strength and your leg kick, you’ll also see improvements in holding an efficient body position, swim technique while fatigued, and performance.

 Functional strength sets such as this one can be added to your autumn swim plans, or elements of it can be integrated into swim sessions as a warm-up or strength sets for time efficiency.
 Remember, correct muscle recruitment and form are as key as progressively loading these exercises.